Lawrence Woods III

-Lawrence Woods III (born April 9, 1998) is an American professional football defensive back and return specialist for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Lawrence Woods III (born April 9, 1998) is an American professional football defensive back and return specialist for the BC Lions of the Canadian Football League (CFL).
 He played college football at Truman State.
-He has also been a member of the New Orleans Saints of the National Football League (NFL), and the BC Lions of the CFL.
+He has also been a member of the New Orleans Saints of the National Football League (NFL), and the Hamilton Tiger-Cats of the CFL.

 Early life

-Woods played high school football at McCluer South High School in Ferguson, Missouri, and was a two-year starter.
+Woods III played high school football at McCluer South High School in Ferguson, Missouri, and was a two-year starter.
 He also participated in track and wrestling, and was a member of the National Honor Society in high school.
 He was a member of the 4 × 400 meter relay team that won the state title.

 College career

-Woods played college football for the Truman Bulldogs of Truman State University.
+Woods III played college football for the Truman Bulldogs of Truman State University.
 He played in 10 games his freshman year in 2016, recording 19 tackles and three interceptions while also returning three kickoffs for 145 yards and one touchdown.
 He did not appear in any games in 2017, and was redshirted.
-Woods played in 11 games during the 2018 season, totaling 43 tackles and two sacks while also returning 12 kickoffs for 609 yards and three touchdowns, earning GLVC Special Teams Player of the Year and D2CCCA All-America recognition as a kick returner.
+Woods III played in 11 games during the 2018 season, totaling 43 tackles and two sacks while also returning 12 kickoffs for 609 yards and three touchdowns, earning GLVC Special Teams Player of the Year and D2CCCA All-America recognition as a kick returner.
 He only played in four games in 2019 due to a torn ACL.
 He did not appear in any games during COVID-19 shortened 2020 season.